It means the main copy of your health data stays on your phone or tablet rather than being stored by default on the app company's servers.

 Board-Certified Clinical Informatics Physician

 Dr. Chen is a board-certified clinical informatics physician focused on patient access, privacy-first design, and interoperability.
-She reviews VertexMD content for clinical accuracy and translates standards like FHIR and HIPAA into practical guidance for tracking medical records across providers and devices.
+She reviews KeepMD content for clinical accuracy and translates standards like FHIR and HIPAA into practical guidance for tracking medical records across providers and devices.

 - Clinical informatics